CSDA2023/covid19/README.md

 Table 6: ce and drop data0805-RL_NS.csv
 Table 7: ce and drop data0805-RL_city.csv

 For Fig 5: use Directed assciative network R code.
-(Fig 7 can be created by modified the direction code)
+(Figure 7 can be created by modifying the direction part in the R code.)

 For Fig 9, 10, 11, and 12: use Heatmap R code with the treepath results csv files